-Although 2019 isn’t done, I have a number of tentatively scheduled, but real plans for 2020.
-I’m also planning to take some time to consider what other changes I’d like to make.
 As first discussed with Bogdan in epidode 2, change requires a level of self-awareness.
 Then Annie shared with us how difficult this self-awareness can be, and how we sometimes sacrifice it to cultural or social expectations.
 Awareness doesn’t happen automagically, it requires some effort.
 Even when we are self-aware, we can sometimes wonder if our choices are the right one, something that both Laetitia and I struggle with.
-So today, I’m sharing two resources with you, to help you learn about yourself.
+So today, I’m sharing two resources with you to help you build self-awareness.
 These two resources provide the framework for you to take a concrete step towards choice and freedom, so you can act with confidence and conviction.

 We may not always like what we see, but there’s a comfort in knowing ourselves.Tasha Eurich, TEDxMileHigh